Gorontalo: Pre-Colonial era

 The peninsula which includes Gorontalo has had some type of human civilization since approximately 1300 years ago.
-Historical records show a Kingdom of Suwawa as existing in 8th century CE.
+Historical records show a Kingdom of Suwawa as existing in 8th century AD.
 This is reinforced by the discovery of the tomb of their king, Moluadu, on the banks of the river Bulawa along with his wife and child.

 However, Gorontalo Peninsula did not just have historical records on the inscription King ancient tombs, but it also has prehistoric sites.
 Oluhuta sites, is a prehistoric site and has a prehistoric tomb in it.
 This may be evidence that Gorontalo has had very ancient civilization.

 Meanwhile, the city of Gorontalo is one of the oldest cities on Sulawesi in addition to the city of Makassar and Manado.
 It is estimated, Gorontalo has been around since approximately 400 years ago or around the 1500s in the 16th century.
 Previously Gorontalo City became one of the centers of Islamic religion in Eastern Indonesia, in addition to Ternate (now part of North Maluku Province).

 Along with the spread of the religion, Gorontalo city eventually became the centre of education and commerce for the surrounding regions such as Bolaang Mongondow (North Sulawesi), Buol, Luwuk, Banggai, Donggala (Central Sulawesi) and even further towards Southeast Sulawesi.
 This is because of its strategic location, its position facing directly into the Gulf of Tomini (south) and the Sulawesi Sea (north).

 Before the colonial period Gorontalo was governed under customary law.
 Kingdoms were united in a bond of kinship called "Pohala'a".
 According to Haga (1931) there are five pohala'a Gorontalo area: